-Police said earlier in the week that they were focused on crowd security in light of attacks that killed three at the finish line of the Boston Marathon.
+But it's not the pot smoking they're concerned about at the yearly event, billed as the nation's largest April 20 celebration.
+Instead, police say they're focused on crowd security in light of attacks that killed three at the finish line of the Boston Marathon.

 "We're aware of the events in Boston," said Denver police spokesman Aaron Kafer, who declined to give specifics about security measures being taken.
 "Our message to the public is that, if you see something, say something."

-Group smoke-outs were planned Saturday from New York to San Francisco.
+Group smoke-outs are also planned Saturday from New York to San Francisco.
 The origins of the number "420" as a code for pot are murky, but the drug's users have for decades marked the date 4/20 as a day to use pot together.

 Kristen Wyatt can be reached at http://www.twitter.com/APkristenwyatt